 |+ Free version doesn’t require payment details||– Free version doesn’t work for streaming|

 |+ Data leak monitoring|

 Atlas VPN is the best streaming VPN option for TV sites while hiding your identity at the same time.

 The software is easy to use with a convenient system tray widget that users can access at all times.
 The application also includes an internet Kill Switch to prevent data leakages when downloading torrents via P2P.

-|+ Free 2 GB per month version available||– Average network speeds|
+|+ Free version with 10GB per month available||– Average network speeds|